mweststrate/remmi/readme.md

 * Mostly simple function composition
 * Extremely extensible, please share and publish your own transformers!
 * `this`-less
-* `null` safe (you can create, compose, chain lenses even when there is no backing value)
+* `null` safe (you can create, compose, chain cursors even when there is no backing value)

 # Core concepts

-## Basics 1: creating lenses
+## About cursors

-The most important concept in remmi is the concept of lenses.
+The most important concept in remmi is the concept of cursors.
 Lenses allow creating materialized views on the state, and enables reading from, writing to, and reacting to changes in the materialized view.

-To support these features every lens exposes the following three core methods:
+To support these features every lens exposes the following four core methods:

 1. `value()` returns the current, immutable value of the lens
 2. `update(thing)` applies an update to the current lens; that is, transforms and propagetes the update to wherever the lens got it's value from.
 Thing can be one of the following things: